StevenKehrli/Trelnex/README.md

 - When referencing that policy in the `AuthorizeAttribute` we again see the `RequireAdministratorRole` magic string.
 - It is a challenge to add the security schemes and security requirements to the OpenAPI specification (Swagger).

-Trelnex.Core.API exposes a friendlier approach to implementing RBAC that solves these problems.
+Trelnex.Core.Api exposes a friendlier approach to implementing RBAC that solves these problems.

-Trelnex.Core.API currently supports Microsoft Identity Web App Authentication and JWT Bearer Authentication.
+Trelnex.Core.Api currently supports Microsoft Identity Web App Authentication and JWT Bearer Authentication.
 This is easily extensible to support any authentication / authorization provider.

 ### Configuration